 Fringford Parish Council considered planning application reference 26/00452/OUT at its meeting on 23 March and has resolved to agree to object to the application on the following grounds.

-Previous planning application 24/00245/OUT was unsupported by Cherwell planning officers on the grounds that it was rejected by the utility providers as difficult to implement services to the site and also on the grounds of highways safety by Oxfordshire County Council.
+Previous planning application 24/00245/OUT was unsupported by Cherwell planning officers on the grounds that it was rejected by the utility providers as difficult to implement services to the site and on the grounds of highways safety by Oxfordshire County Council.
 The A4421 Bicester to Buckingham Road is a fast, busy road with a recent history of road traffic accidents in this location.
 The proposed site of 750 properties will have a detrimental impact on the level of traffic and road safety.
 The Fringford Road is a country road which would be unsuitable for the volume of traffic associated with 750 dwellings.

 The site is not in a sustainable location and therefore is not in line with the emerging Cherwell Local Plan or the National Planning guidance (NPFF).
 As the site is in a proposed settlement gap identified for no building.